Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping

+For bridging the topological-geometrical gap, geometrically-constrained hidden Markov models, as a method based on probabilistic models, were proposed for robot navigation in the past~\citep{Shatkay2002}.
+The similarity between these models and that proposed in this study is that probabilistic inference realized path planning.
+However, those earlier models did not introduce semantics, such as location names.

-In recent years, research on semantic mapping, which assigns a place to a robot's map~\cite{kostavelis2015semantic, Garg2020}, has been emphasized.
-However, many existing studies provide a preset location label for an area on a map.
-Our approach allows unsupervised learning based on multimodal perceptual information for categorizing unknown places and flexible vocabulary assignments.
+Research on semantic mapping has been increasingly emphasized in recent years.
+In particular, semantic mapping assigns place meanings to the map of a robot~\citep{kostavelis2015semantic, Garg2020}.
+However, numerous existing studies provide a preset location label for an area on a map.
+For example, LexToMap~\citep{rangel2016lextomap} assigns convolutional neural network-recognized lexical labels to a topological map.
+The proposed approach enables unsupervised learning based on multimodal perceptual information for categorizing unknown places and flexible vocabulary assignments.

-The use of topological structures enables more accurate semantic mapping~\cite{Zheng2018}.
-Our method is also expected to improve its performance by introducing topological levels.
-The nodes in a topological map can vary depending on the method, such as room units or small regions~\cite{Kostavelis2016,Gomez2020}.
-Kimera~\cite{Rosinol2021} used multiple levels of spatial hierarchical representation, such as metrics, rooms, places, semantic levels, objects, and agents.
-In our study, the robot automatically determined the spatial segmentation unit based on experience.
+The use of topological structures enables more accurate semantic mapping~\citep{Zheng2018}.
+The proposed method is expected to improve its performance by introducing topological levels.
+The nodes in a topological map can vary depending on the methods, such as room units or small regions~\citep{Karaoguz2016,Kostavelis2016,Luperto2018,Gomez2020}.
+Kimera~\citep{Rosinol2021} used multiple levels of spatial hierarchical representation, such as metrics, rooms, places, semantic levels, objects, and agents.
+In this study, the robot automatically determined the spatial segmentation unit based on experience.

-Some semantic mapping studies~\cite{Hiller2019,Sousa2021} have successfully constructed topological semantic maps from visual images or metric maps using convolutional neural networks.
-However, these studies have not been demonstrated for path planning.
-In contrast, our method is characterized by the integrated model being inclusive of learning and planning.
+In several semantic mapping studies~\citep{Hiller2019,Sousa2021}, topological semantic maps were constructed from visual images or metric maps using convolutional neural networks.
+However, these studies did not consider path planning.
+In contrast, the proposed method is characterized by an integrated model that includes learning and planning.